NEW!! 6 COLOURING PAGES for writers.

-Here are some quick tips for using the Brain Dump organizer taken from Writing Fiction: A Hands-On Guide for Teens:
+Here are some quick tips for using the Brain Dump organizers taken from Writing Fiction: A Hands-On Guide for Teens and Writing Fiction: A Guide for Pre-Teens

 This is my “brain dump” method of getting your ideas on paper and ending up with a story outline all at the same time.